 A good marketing email grabs attention from the moment it is opened.
 The first thing you should look at is your banner.
-If your church or your denomination has a logo, put it on the top left with your church’s name in large, bold letters next to it.
+If your church or your denomination has a logo, put it on the top left with your church’s name in large, bold letters next to it (see some examples of church logos here).
 Don’t go too large, though.
 It can look garish beyond a certain point.
 Try keeping your church’s name on one line, unless it is a very long name.

 Second, use a professional, but pastoral, greeting.
 “Dearly Beloved,” is a favorite for some.
 Others use “Brothers and Sisters in Christ,” or “To the Faithful of [YOUR TOWN],”.
 However you decide, your greeting should be warm and inviting.